philbooth/bfj/README.md

 `read` returns a promise and
 asynchronously parses
-a JSON file read from disk.
+a JSON file
+read from disk.

+It takes two arguments;
+the path to the JSON file
+and an options object
+that supports
+the following properties:

+* `options.reviver`:
+  Transformation function,
+  invoked depth-first
+  against the parsed
+  data structure.
+  This option
+  is analagous to the
+  [reviver parameter for JSON.parse][reviver].

+* `options.discard`:
+  The number of characters
+  to process before
+  discarding them
+  to save memory.
+  The default value
+  is `16384`.

 If there are
 no syntax errors,
-the promise is resolved
-with the parsed data.
+the returned promise is resolved with the parsed data.
 If syntax errors occur,
 the promise is rejected